madnl/iota/README.md

 java -Diota.configFile=/my/config/path -jar iota-server_2.10-0.1-SNAPSHOT-one-jar.jar
 ```

-A sample server configuration is provided as an example in the `sample` directory.

-Below is the configuration from the `sample` directory.
+Below is a config file example.
 The flexible Typesafe Config library is used for config files.
 Take a
 look at their project page to see what is the acceptable syntax: https://github.com/typesafehub/config

 ```